Application status: Open – Applications accepted until November 15, 2022 at 4:30 pm MST

 Ministry responsible: Jobs, Economy and Innovation

-The Major Innovation Fund (MIF) supports research and innovation investments of strategic and commercial interest as part of the Alberta Research and Innovation Framework (ARIF) to attract and retain top talent and support industries and local businesses.
-These projects will secure and strengthen Alberta's competitive position in research and technology development, attract talent and additional investment by highlighting unique-to-Alberta initiatives.
+The Major Innovation Fund (MIF) is an outcomes-focused program that supports research and innovation investments of strategic and commercial interest as part of the Alberta Technology and Innovation Strategy (ATIS).
+These projects will secure and strengthen Alberta's competitive position in research and technology development, attract and retain top talent, support industries and local businesses, and leverage additional investments by highlighting unique-to-Alberta initiatives.

 Post-secondary institutions will have the opportunity to submit proposals and assemble teams to build research excellence and innovative capacity in the following areas: